Kissy/practical-thoughts/content/posts/containers-best-practices.md

 ### 3.8 Limit the `on-failure` restart policy

-Prevent indefinitely restarting containers by using a fixed restart policy.
+Prevent indefinitely restarting containers by using a fixed restart policy.[^5]

 ### 3.9 Containers should have metadata